Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Conclusions

 \section{Conclusions}

 This study presents the results of a multivocal review of the literature investigating the topic of LLM and GenAI applications in the domain of software architecture.
 It investigated the various perspectives of such practices, including the rationales for applying different LLM models and approaches, application contexts in the software architecture domain, use cases, and potential future challenges.
-From four well-recognized academic literature sources and the three most popular search engines, it extracted 38 academic articles and 8 gray literature articles.
+From four well-recognized academic literature sources and the three most popular search engines, it extracted 36 white literature and 10 gray literature.

 The analyzed results show that LLMs have mainly been applied to support architectural decision-making and reverse engineering, with the GPT model being the most widely adopted.
-Meanwhile, a few-shot prompting is the most commonly adopted technique when human interaction is involved in most studies.
-Requirement-to-code and Architecture-to-code are the SDLC phases where LLMs are mostly applied, while monolith and microservice architectures are the ones that draw the most attention in terms of structured refactoring and anti-pattern detection.
-Furthermore, the LLM use cases spread from enterprise software and IoT systems to large-scale mobile and embedded systems where Java is the most commonly used programming language in such studies.
+Meanwhile, few-shot prompting is the most commonly adopted technique when human interaction is involved in most studies.
+Requirement-to-code and Architecture-to-code are the SALC phases where LLMs are mostly applied, while monolith and microservice architectures are the ones that draw the most attention in terms of structured refactoring and anti-pattern detection.
+Furthermore, the LLM use cases spread from enterprise software and IoT systems to large-scale mobile and embedded systems, where Java is the most commonly used programming language in such studies.
 However, LLMs also suffer from issues such as accuracy and hallucinations, with other broader issues that need to be addressed in the future.

-The study systematically summarizes the current practice of LLM adoption in the software architecture domain, which shows clearly that LLM can contribute greatly to helping software architects in various aspects.
+Our study systematically synthesizes the current practice of LLM adoption in the software architecture domain, which shows clearly that LLM can contribute greatly to helping software architects in various aspects.
 It is optimistic that LLM, with fast-paced iterative updates, can continue to contribute to this domain with even more astonishing outcomes.